daydy225/extended_bloglist_ap-2/readme.md

 ## 7.11: React Query and context step 4

 - Use the useReducer-hook and context to manage the data for the logged in user.

+# Views

+## 7.14: Users view 5

+- Implement a view to the application that displays all of the basic information related to users.